SkafteNicki/dtu_mlops/s10_extra/frontend.md

 containerizing both applications and then deploying them to the cloud.
 We have already created an example of this which can be found in the `samples/frontend_backend` folder.

-1. Start by installing `streamlit`

-    ```bash
-    pip install streamlit
+1. Lets start by creating the backend application in a `backend.py` file.
+You can use essentially any backend you want, but we will be using a simple imagenet classifier that we have created in the `samples/frontend_backend/backend` folder.

+    1. Create a new file called `backend.py` and implement a FastAPI interface with a single `/predict` endpoint that takes a image as input and returns the predicted class (and probabilities) of the image.

+        ??? success "Solution"

+            ```python linenums="1" title="backend.py"
+            --8<-- "samples/frontend_backend/backend.py"
             ```

-    and run `streamlit hello` afterwards to check that everything works as expected.

-2. Lets start by creating the backend application in a `backend.py` file.
-You can use essentially any backend you want, but we will be using a simple imagenet classifier that we have created in the `samples/frontend_backend/backend` folder.

-    1. Create a new file called `backend.py` and copy the code from the imagenet classifier into it.

     2. Run the backend using `uvicorn`